Royals vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Royals have posted a mark of 1-8.
+- In nine games as the underdog over the last 10 matchups, the Royals have a record of 1-8.

-- In their last 10 games with an over/under, the Royals and their opponents have combined to eclipse the total seven times.
+- In their previous 10 matchups with a total posted by sportsbooks, the Royals and their opponents are 7-2-1 when it comes to hitting the over.

-- The Royals have fallen short of covering the runline in the one of their past 10 contests that had a set runline.
+- The Royals are 1-1-0 against the runline over their past 10 contests (two of those contests had a runline set by bookmakers).

 Royals Betting Records & Stats

-- The Royals have come away with four wins in the 18 contests they have been listed as the underdogs in this season.
+- The Royals have been chosen as underdogs in 19 games this year and have walked away with the win four times (21.1%) in those games.

-- Kansas City has played as an underdog of +225 or more once this season and lost that game.
+- Kansas City has a record of 1-5 when it's set as an underdog of +150 or more by bookmakers this season.

-- The Royals have an implied victory probability of 30.8% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Royals have a 40% chance of coming away with a victory in the contest.

-- Games involving Kansas City have gone over the total set by bookmakers in 11 of 19 chances this season.
+- Kansas City and its opponents have hit the over in 11 of its 20 games with a total this season.

-- The Royals have played just one game with a spread this season and did not cover in that contest.
+- The Royals have played just two games with a spread this season and split those games 1-1 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.